Suboxone for Opioid Addiction Treatment

 • Mortality.

-Suboxone for detox treatment can be prescribed by authorized doctors or other licensed medical professionals.4 Patients must follow the recommended dosage and treatment plans that their healthcare providers establish.11
+Suboxone for opioid use disorder treatment can be prescribed by authorized doctors or other licensed medical professionals.4 Patients must follow the recommended dosage and treatment plans that their healthcare providers establish.11

 Incorrect usage may not only be ineffective but combining Suboxone with other medications can have dangerous consequences.
 For example, taking Suboxone sublingual film with other opioids, benzodiazepines, alcohol, or other central nervous system depressants can cause respiratory distress, coma, or even death.3